MatthN/MatthN.github.io/_posts/2024-02-29-Structuring-your-project.markdown

 my_model = joblib.load('my_model.pkl')  # loads the model
 {% endhighlight %}

 Do the same for your predictions.
 I created a postgresql database with a simple data model to store my predictions.
-This then enabled me to build a report a simple dashboard in Power BI to compare my models on different metrics.
+This then enabled me to build a simple dashboard in Power BI to compare my models on different metrics.
 You can drill down into observations with poor predictions and see what sets them aside.

 ![Power BI dashboard comparing model performance.](/img/posts/Structuring_your_project/powerbi_report.png)